hyprbola/hyperbola-app-legal/privacy-policy.md

 * ✔ Erasure of delivery addresses and contact details

 **How to Delete Your Account**:
-1. Go to Account Settings in the app
+1. Go to Delete Account option from the drawer menu in the app
-2. Select "Delete My Account"
+2. Fill in the required information
-3. Confirm deletion
+3. Confirm deletion.
+That will b all
-4. Verify identity via OTP
-5. Alternatively, email our support team for manual deletion.
+4. Alternatively, email our support team for manual deletion.

 **Important Notes on Account Deletion**:
 * Deletion is permanent and cannot be undone.
 * Some data may be retained for legal compliance.
-* **Processing Time**: 7 working days.
+* **Processing Time**: Up-to 7 working days.

 ## 6. DATA RETENTION